AriFordsham/GHCWiki/status/may14.md

 - **Continuous integration improvements** - Work on new CI systems for GHC has been slow, but thanks to the work of **Joachim Breitner** and **Gábor Páli**, GHC is now built on [ http://travis-ci.org](http://travis-ci.org) \[TravisCI\] as well as nightly builders of a variety of flavors and machines \[Builders\].
 We're also hoping to investigate using a Continuous Integration system to help build against a stable set of selected Hackage packages, to help find issues with the releases more easily.

 - **Debian builds of GHC** - Thanks to **Joachim Breitner** and **Herbert Valerio Riedel**, GHC now has greatly improved support for Debian packaging - there is now an official Ubuntu PPA for GHC \[PPA\], as well as a dedicated Debian repository for GHC nightly builds \[DEB\].

-## Future Plans

-- **Dynamic space limits** - Edward has been working on dynamic space limits for Haskell, whereby you can run some code in a container with a maximum space limit associated with it.
-There's working code \[RLIMITS\] but there are some barriers to getting it deployable in GHC (it requires a new compilation mode ala prof, and it doesn't yet work with GHCi or 32-bit).

 # References